 Sidewalk Art Show | Roanoke

-This June will mark the 60th annual Sidewalk Art Show hosted by the Taubman Museum of Art.
-More than 100 artists exhibited in 2017.
-This event is a one-stop-shop for art buyers and enthusiasts.
+The annual summer Sidewalk Art Show hosted by the Taubman Museum of Art is one of the premier art events in Virginia.
+It's a full weekend that usually showcases over 100 artists and is a one-stop-shop for art buyers and enthusiasts.

 Festival in the Park | Roanoke

-May 25-27 is the 50th annual Festival in the Park, a two-day celebration of art, music, and culture.
-Kids activities ensure that it’s a fun day for families, too.
+Held annually over Memorial Day Weekend, Festival in the Park is a three-day celebration of art, music, and culture.
+Kids activities ensure that it’s a fun event for families, too.

 Open Studios Botetourt